Original Prusa i3 MK3

 I use Slic3r Prusa edition to create gcode for the machine.
 The integration is very well done with the defaults for the printer being loaded in automatically.
 Default settings have been turning out quality prints.
 PrintRun(pronterface) had no issue connecting to the machine and running prints.

 Printing parts in pla on the default 0.2mm fast profile with 20% to 80% infill.
 First layer is consistently good without a brim or raft.
 Some features have had small issues on the first layer where there’s sharp corners or tight radii, but they rarely cause issues with the overall print.
 Prints pop off the PEI sheet easily and if you have trouble the entire sheet can be removed and bent.

 The printed printer parts, software and firmware are all getting continuous updates from Prusa Research.
-This makes me confident the machine will be well supported throughout its useful life.
+This made me confident the machine will be well supported throughout its useful life.
 After a few months of ownership, it’s clear that the updates can often be beta quality with new features being disabled in the next up date, then reenabled a few updates later.